Close Menu

 Once you’ve done that, you can then submit your striking off application.
 It will be published in the Gazette, and as long as no one objects, the company will be removed from the register after two months and will cease to exist.

-A Members’ Voluntary Liquidation (MVL) might be a more appropriate way to close your limited company if it has significant retained profits or high-value assets to distribute to the shareholders.
+Members’ Voluntary Liquidation (MVL) is a solvent liquidation process which might be a more appropriate way to close your limited company if it has significant retained profits or high-value assets to distribute to the shareholders.

-The key difference between an MVL and Strike Off is that the profits distributed to the shareholders via an MVL are subject to Capital Gains Tax.
-That can lead to a lower tax bill, particularly if you are eligible for Business Asset Disposal Relief.
+The key difference between a solvent liquidation and voluntary strike off is that funds distributed to shareholders via an MVL are subject to Capital Gains Tax rather than income tax.
+In the right circumstances, solvent liquidation can lead to a lower tax bill, particularly if you are eligible for Business Asset Disposal Relief.

-As it’s a formal procedure, you must appoint a licensed insolvency practitioner to administer the MVL.
+As solvent liquidation is a formal procedure, you must appoint a licensed insolvency practitioner to administer the MVL.
 You’ll also have to pay their fee.
-Overall, that makes a company with retained profits of around £35,000 or more a good candidate for a Members’ Voluntary Liquidation.
+Overall, that makes a company with retained profits of around £25,000 or more a good candidate for a Members’ Voluntary Liquidation.

-How do I close my company via Members’ Voluntary Liquidation?
+How do I liquidate my solvent company via Members’ Voluntary Liquidation?

-The first step is to contact a licensed insolvency practitioner.
+The first step in the solvent liquidation process is to contact a licensed insolvency practitioner.
 If they agree that a Members’ Voluntary Liquidation represents the best way forward, you will need to pass a special resolution.
 That requires 75% of the company’s shareholders (by the value of their shares) to agree to the liquidation.
 All directors must also sign a Declaration of Solvency, which confirms that the company can repay all its debts.

 Acting as the liquidator, the insolvency practitioner will assess and sell the company’s assets.
 They’ll also invite claims from the company’s creditors and ensure all the liabilities are paid.
 They’ll then distribute the remaining funds among the shareholders before removing the company from the Companies House register.
 From that point, the company will cease to exist.